alexirpan/alexirpan.github.io/_posts/2020-05-15-cornoa-chernobyl.markdown

 than safety.

-Nevermind, This Isn't Normal
+Never Mind, This Isn't Normal
 ----------------------------------------------------------------------------

-Plenty of Soviet disasters got covered up and were only declassified long after they occured.
+Plenty of Soviet disasters got covered up and were only declassified long after they occurred.
 Chernobyl couldn't be kept a secret, because the wind carried radioactive particles to Sweden and other European countries.
 After that, it couldn't be kept a secret.